TLCLauraB/pymaceuticals/README.md

 I rewatched several of the classes from Module 5 using the Zoom recordings found at BSC > Zoom > Cloud Recordings.
 In conjunction with that, I re-reviewed the Module 5 Instructor Demos provided through GitLab.

 What are:<br />
 `# Test for Success`
 These are milestone tests I use to make sure the functions I am building preform as desired before incorporating into the whole of the code.

-`# DEBUGGING`
-When something would break, I would go back and run alternative methods of a section until I found a solution that matched the example.

 I utilized the following resources: